elastic/logstash-docs-md/docs/lsr/plugins-outputs-elasticsearch.md

 ```

 ::::{note}
-* Custom ILM policies must already exist on the {{es}} cluster before they can be used.
+* Custom ILM policies must already exist on the Elasticsearch cluster before they can be used.
 * If the rollover alias or pattern is modified, the index template will need to be overwritten as the settings `index.lifecycle.name` and `index.lifecycle.rollover_alias` are automatically written to the template
 * If the index property is supplied in the output definition, it will be overwritten by the rollover alias.